Skip to content

 Preserves are great to use in quick bread and muffins – you can just mix it into the batter, accounting for the sugar in the jam by reducing regular sugar in the recipe.
 A small ‘blob’ of jam in the middle of the muffin is also a fun idea!

-Applesauce (pear sauce, etc.) are great options for also being able to reduce or replace the oil used in recipes – when I bake bread or muffins, I replace half of the oil with applesauce.
+Applesauce (pear sauce, etc.) are great option for also being able to reduce or replace the oil used in recipes – when I bake bread or muffins, I replace half of the oil with applesauce.
 One group member also mentioned using Apple Pie Jam to make cinnamon applesauce muffins.

 Here are some specific recipes: